-A great leader does not need to instill fear in his or her team by exerting authority, by leading by force, or by showing off his or her title to impress.
-Instead, courage, connection, and cooperation are the major attributes of what I believe make a great leader – someone who one inspires me to do my best.
+A great leader does not need to instill fear in his or her team by exerting authority, leading by force, or by showing off his or her title to impress.
+Instead, courage, connection, and cooperation are just some of the attributes of what makes a great leader – a person who inspires others to do their best.

 Courage over Command